from a handpicked tutor in LIVE 1-to-1 classes

 - c is constant

 Presented below are the five different forms of equations of a line.
-All of these are transformed and presented as a standard form.
+All of these can be transformed and presented in standard form.

-There are about five basic different forms of writing the equation of line based on the parameters known for the straight line.
-These different forms used to find and represent the equation of a line are as given below,
+There are about five basic different formulas of writing the equation of line based on the parameters known for the line.
+These different formulas used to find and represent the equation of a line are as given below,

 Let us try and understand more about each one of these forms of the equation of a line.